isomerpages/nparks-naturekakis/_nature-kakis-network/Nature Kakis Chapters/Our Chapters.md

 	<p align="justify">If you are a resident or grassroots volunteer of the following constituencies and you are interested in joining our Nature Kakis, do reach out to them below!<br></p>

 <style>
-table, th, td {
+th, td {
-  border:1px solid black;
+  border: 1px solid black;
+  border-radius: 10px;
 }
 </style>

 <h5>Nature Kakis Chapter Contact Information</h5>